ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 **Sidechain:**

-A secondary blockchain connected to the main blockchain with a two-way peg.
+A secondary blockchain connected to the main blockchain with a two-way peg and using its own trust assumptions.

 **Transaction Fee**

-The fee in a Layer 2 network token to be paid by a transaction originator to a Layer 2 sequencer comprised of the sum of a Base Fee, an Execution Fee and a Priorirty Fee.
+The fee in a Layer 2 network or protocol token to be paid by a transaction originator comprised of the sum of a Base Fee, an Execution Fee and a Priority Fee.

 ## 1.3 Typographical Conventions